devmrwor/React/README.md

 # React

 This Repository is made under Hack For Valley oraganised by Developer Students Club(DSC-CIET).This event was organised virtually on Google Meet under the able mentorship of DSC-CIET Web Lead Mr. Saransh Dawra and Core Team Member Mr. Satvik Chachra.
-This was a one week virtual workshop in which React was taught from scratch .At the end of workshop each student made a mini project.
+This was a one week virtual workshop in which React was taught from scratch.
+At the end of workshop each student made a mini project a To-Do Application.
 The corresponding screenshots of mini projects are added successfully in this repository.
 This was indeed a great learning experience.

 # Mentors